alzin/Text-Detection-with-Tello/README.md

 if Tello WiFi is not available then you may get the following error:

-*Send command: command
+*Send command: command/n
-Timeout exceed on command command
+Timeout exceed on command command/
 Command command was unsuccessful.
-Message: False
-Tello not connected*
+Message: False/n Tello not connected*